citrix-openstack/blogentries/Private_Network_GRE_Tunnel.md

-# Cross-pool private networks with XenServer
+# Cross-pool private networks with XenServer - OpenStack and beyond

 For some time, XenServer has supported the concept of a "Cross-Server Private Network", as a private network that can be created between